What Do You Know About Smoking During Pregnancy?

 The correct answer is

-8. Parents shouldn’t smoke while they are breastfeeding.
+8. You shouldn’t smoke while breastfeeding.

 You didn’t answer this question.